-The Company's financial instruments consist of cash, receivables, investment, accounts payable and accrued liabilities, and due to related parties.
-Cash has been designated as fair value through profit and loss, receivables as loans and receivables, investments as AFS, and accounts payable and accrued liabilities and due to related parties are designated as other financial liabilities.
+The Company's financial instruments consist of cash, receivables, investment, accounts payable, and due to related parties.
+Cash has been designated as fair value through profit and loss, receivables as loans and receivables, investments as AFS, and accounts payable and due to related parties are designated as other financial liabilities.
 The fair value of these financial instruments approximates their carrying value due to the short-term nature of these instruments.
 Cash and investments are measured using level one of the fair value hierarchy.

-The Company is exposed to a variety of financial risks by virtue of its activities including currency, credit, interest rate, liquidity and other price risk.
+The Company is exposed to a variety of financial risks by virtue of its activities including currency, credit, interest rate, liquidity and price risk.
 There has been no change in the way management managed these risks for the year.